-- Successfully defeated pharmacy’s motion for TRO filed against Pharmacy Benefits Manager (PBM) client in the Circuit Court of Cook County in a suit involving termination of participation in PBM network; plaintiff eventually took voluntary dismissal of complaint based on arguments raised in motion to dismiss.
+- Successfully defeated pharmacy’s emergency motion for TRO filed against Pharmacy Benefits Manager (PBM) client in the Circuit Court of Cook County in a suit involving termination of participation in PBM network; plaintiff eventually took voluntary dismissal of complaint based on arguments raised in motion to dismiss.

 - Successfully obtained TRO in federal court on behalf of pharmacy provider association and certain providers to temporarily halt the effective date of a state regulation decreasing Medicaid reimbursement rates.

 - Lead counsel in evidentiary hearings and appeals to U.S. Department of Health and Human Services Departmental Appeals Board contesting imposition of civil monetary penalties and other sanctions for long-term care facility clients.